-To be honest, these are pretty great.
+To be honest, these are great.
 I can't lie.
 They taste creamy and delectable.
 You might even need a double batch.
 Wonderful for the upcoming autumn weather or even a holiday celebration.

 This post may contain affiliate links.
-You can read my full affiliate disclosure here.
+Please view my full disclosure here.

 The Purple Potatoes Recipe

-The purple potato is a powerhouse of nutrition, but it honestly is set a part for their low glycemic index.
+The purple potato is a powerhouse of nutrition, but it honestly is set apart for their low glycemic index.

 They are lower on the glycemic index, which makes them a blessing on blood sugar, yet still so tasty.
 There are quite a few different varieties of purple potatoes including the purple sweet potato.
-Other names for the purple potato becomes rather confusing as there doesn't seem to be a specific name for the delicious vegetable.
+Other names for the purple potato become rather confusing as there doesn't seem to be a specific name for the delicious vegetable.
 Other names include the Tutaekuri potato or the Māori potato.

 Do Purple Potatoes Taste Different?